Spiking neurons as predictive controllers of linear systems: Results

 For this proof-of-concept, we enforce an asynchronous firing scheme: at each timestep, all neurons independently compute their local loss comparisons, but only one is allowed to spike, even if several exceed threshold.
 The spiking neuron can be chosen randomly from the suprathreshold set, or, as we do here, selected as the one with the highest voltage above threshold.
 While for clarity we keep this firing policy in all the shown examples, it is not strictly required for achieving control.
-This is because networks that operate on local spiking rules can distribute their activity very effectively among neurons \citep{calaimRobustness2021}, which means no specific neuron is more relevant for the computation of the network.
+This is because networks that operate on local spiking rules can distribute their activity very effectively among neurons~\cite{calaimgeometry2022}, which means no specific neuron is more relevant for the computation of the network.
 Such a simple asynchronous policy is only feasible in zero-delay systems, where the new state of the plant is inputted in the network without any time delay.
 In a system with delays, we could not impose this asynchronous firing.
-However, we can employ different methods that allow multiple neurons to spike while still being compatible with our local spiking rule, for instance, by scaling each neuron's threshold according to its past firing activity.
+However, we can employ different methods that allow multiple neurons to spike while still being compatible with our local spiking rule, for instance, by scaling each neuron's threshold according to its past firing activity (see Materials and Methods).
+Examples of (failing and successful) spiking control of linear systems without the asynchronous firing constraint are shown in Supplementary Fig.~\ref{figA} in the Appendix.